jsenellart/papers/WordTranslationWithoutParallelData/README.md

 ### Evaluation
 An internal EN-FR dictionary is provided and can be used for evaluation with the `--evalDict` option.
 Note: this is note the dictionary used by the authors but it gives same type of results.

-The provided dictionary has multiple meanings for each simple word, so for the calculation of the precision, I just give credit if one hypothesis matches one of the available meaning.
+The provided dictionary has multiple meanings for each simple word, so for the calculation of the precision, I just give credit if one hypothesis matches one of the available meanings.

 Note that the dictionary does not contain inflected form, so the score is under-evaluated since the proposed meaning might be available but in lemmatized form.
 Also source words missing from the evaluation dictionary are not taken into account.
+This could be improved using inflected form dictionary and/or stemming but my goal was just to validate the approach.

-For instance - the first entry below is ignored since `men` is not part of the reference dictionary, and the second is considered as wrong because `peut` would normally count in P@5 but is in inflected form.
+For instance - the first entry below corresponding a correctly hypothetized tranlsation for the word `men`, is ignored since `men` is not part of the reference dictionary, and the second is considered as wrong because `peut` would normally count in P@5 but is the inflected form of `pouvoir` so not validated by the dictionary.

 ```
 men hommes      eux     les     enfin   ,       alors   que     ainsi   même    pourtant